cckssr/openbis-fork/docs/user-documentation/advance-features/rdf-lib-tool.md

 -h, --help: displays the help message.
 -a, --additionalfiles: specifies additional file paths for resolving ontologies and terminology.
 -dangling, --remove-dangling-references: removes references that can't be resolved.
 Use with caution.
+-singlevalue, --enforce-single-values: only uses the first value encountered when converting single-valued properties.
+This makes no guaranatees about the value chosen, the other values are still logged.
 ```

 Other mandatory parameters must be provided based on what output format has been chosen: